-The University recycles a wide array of materials including paper, metal, wood, food, bottles and cans, yard waste, construction debris, electron equipment and a variety of “industrial wastes” such as motor oil, antifreeze, batteries, tires and fluorescent tubes, among other materials.
+The University recycles a wide array of materials including paper, metal, wood, food, bottles and cans, yard waste, construction debris, electronic equipment and a variety of “industrial wastes” such as motor oil, antifreeze, batteries, tires and fluorescent tubes, among other materials.

 In 2009, Facilities Management (FM) developed a "Please Don't Litter" campaign and affixed simple green bumper stickers to FM service vehicles.
 The campaign reminds people of the importance of properly recycling and disposing of solid waste on campus.
-While recycling continues to grow on campus, FM estimates that daily litter removal costs the campus more than $300,000 per year.
+While recycling continues to grow on campus, FM estimates that daily litter removal costs the campus more than $300,000 per year..

 Two times each year, a tremendous amount of waste in generated by the student residents.
 During Move-In, Residential Life and Residential Facilities work together to collect all the cardboard boxes discarded by students.
 In the few days of fall opening 2005, 11 tons of cardboard were collected and recycled.

 Move-Out presents a different problem.
 Students typically throw away sofas, chairs, desks, and anything else they either don’t want or can’t fit in their cars.
 Trash to Treasure is a campus wide initiative to increase sustainable efforts by reducing trash at the end of the academic year, to increase staff productivity (thus saving time and money) by reducing the amount of old items left behind by on-campus students, and to increase the support of the local community by reducing the barriers between student and charitable organization.
 The Trash to Treasure donation drive is a partnership with Goodwill, SGA, RHA, Facilities Management, Dining Services, the Office of Sustainability, Residential Facilities, and Resident Life.

 During the week of finals, students can find a donations stations in or near their place of residence to give away (almost) any item that they do not plan to pack up and take home or were going to throw away.